KitronikLtd/pxt-kitronik-stopbit/BasicSequence.md

 ```

 ### Step 15
-On the third stage (Go), all the lights change state so no changes can be made there.
-The forth stage (Prepare to stop), the "Red" LED does not change so that can be removed from the code.
+On the third stage (Go), all the lights change state, so no changes can be made there.
+At the fourth stage (Prepare to stop), the "Red" LED does not change, so that can be removed from the code.

 #### ~ tutorialhint
 ```blocks
 basic.forever(function () {